 Retirement benefits are provided for substantially all full-time employees through Transamerica Retirement Solutions ("Transamerica").
 Under this 403(b) retirement plan the University makes contributions of a defined percentage of covered payroll to Transamerica.
-Contributions charged to unrestricted operations for these benefits were \$9,477,714 and \$9,150,261 for the years ended June 30, 2017 and 2016, respectively.
+Contributions charged to unrestricted operations for these benefits were \$9,537,792 and \$9,477,714 for the years ended June 30, 2018 and 2017, respectively.
+The University does not have any defined benefit pension plans for its employees.
+Please reference "Note 12 - Retirement Benefits" of the University's Financial Statements Fiscal Year Ended June 30, 2018 with Report of Independent Auditors, which is included as Appendix VII to this Official Statement.